CYBER-MRINAL/CYBER-MRINAL/README.md

 echo "🛡️  Respect & Love your work • Master the System (Linux, Windows & mac) • Weaponize Knowledge for secutiry"
 ```

 > *"Code is my weapon.
 Arch Linux is my fortress.
 Dharm & Desh are my power.
-Cyber Secutiry is my profession"*
+Cyber Security is my profession"*

 ---